-With this agreement the Company would undertake the acquisition of an existing building for use in its business operations and the creation of jobs.
+With the Smart Communication agreement, the Company would undertake the acquisition of an existing building for use in its business operations and the creation of jobs.
 The Company agrees to have a workforce of at least ten employees and maintain that base work force throughout the term of the agreement.
 The Company is to submit documentation to the satisfaction of the City no later than October 15 of each year to demonstrate that the Employment Requirements are being met by the Company.
 Under the agreement the City would provide five annual appropriation tax increment payments to the Company in a total amount not exceeding \$20,000.
-During the year ended June 30, 2022, the City paid a total of \$3,981, with a maximum balance remaining of \$4,076 under this agreement.
+During the year ended June 30, 2023, the City paid a total of \$3,981.
+This was the last payment.

-With this agreement the Developers would undertake the development and construction of a bakery and coffee bar on certain real property situated at 126 1st Ave W in the Urban Renewal Area, including the demolition of existing building, the construction of a new building and the renovation of an existing building.
+With the Cheryl's Flour agreement, the Developers would undertake the development and construction of a bakery and coffee bar on certain real property situated at 126 1st Ave W in the Urban Renewal Area, including the demolition of existing building, the construction of a new building and the renovation of an existing building.
 The City is to provide financial incentive to the Developers in the form of an interest-free loan in the principal amount of \$50,000 and annual appropriation tax increment payments in a total amount not exceeding \$70,000.
 Principal of the loan shall be repaid in 119 equal monthly installments in the amount of \$417 each, commencing on the 15th day of the month that the Promissory Note is executed and delivered to the City, and continuing on the 15th day of each month thereafter, with all remaining principal of the loan due at final maturity of the Promissory Note, which shall be 10 years from the date of issuance.
-During the year ended June 30, 2022, the City paid a total of \$468, with a maximum balance remaining of \$39,575 under this agreement.
+During the year ended June 30, 2023, the City paid a total of \$2,336, with a maximum balance remaining of \$37,239 under this agreement.
+During the year ended June 30, 2023, the City was paid a total of \$5,004.

-With this agreement the Developers would undertake the construction of a warehouse and office building on certain real property situated at 133 Industrial Street SE in the Urban Renewal Area.
+With the Premium Plant Services agreement, the Developers would undertake the construction of a warehouse and office building on certain real property situated at 133 Industrial Street SE in the Urban Renewal Area.
 The City is to provide financial incentive to the Developers in the form of annual appropriation tax increment payments in a total not to exceed \$160,000 and maintain fifteen jobs for ten years.
-During the year ended June 30, 2022, the City rebated \$14,479, with a maximum remaining balance of \$130,232.
+During the year ended June 30, 2023, the City rebated \$14,537.56, with a maximum remaining balance of \$115,594.44.
 There is also a business incentive agreement with this Company.
 The Company agrees to add eight jobs and maintain for five years.
 The Company is to submit documentation to the satisfaction of the City no later than October 15 of each year to demonstrate that the Employment Requirements are being met by the Company.
 Under the agreement, the City would provide 5 annual appropriation tax increment payments to the Company in a total not to exceed \$60,000.
-During the year ended June 30, 2022, the City paid a total of \$12,000, with a maximum remaining balance of \$36,000 under the agreement.
+During the year ended June 30, 2023, the City paid a total of \$12,000, with a maximum remaining balance of \$24,000 under the agreement.